RouterRetriever: Routing over a Mixture of Expert Embedding Models: Related Works

 \paragraph{Routing Techniques}

 Various works have focused on developing domain-specific experts and routing mechanisms to improve general performance in generation tasks.
-One approach simultaneously trains experts (gates) and the routing mechanism~\citep{sukhbaatar2024branch, muqeeth2024learning}.
+One approach simultaneously trains experts and the routing mechanism~\citep{sukhbaatar2024branch, muqeeth2024learning}.
 Another line of work includes post-hoc techniques that do not require additional training for routing.
 Some approaches use the model itself as the knowledge source by training it on domain-specific knowledge~\citep{feng2023knowledge}, incorporate domain-specific knowledge in the token space~\citep{belofsky2023token, shen2024learning}, or select the most relevant source from a sampled training dataset of each domain~\citep{ye2022retrieval, jang2023exploring}.
-Routing techniques have also been investigated for improving generation quality in retrieval-augmented generation tasks; \citet{mallen2022not} explores routing to decide whether to utilize external knowledge and \citet{jeong2024adaptive} focuses on routing to choose among different retrieval approaches.
-However, there has been less emphasis on applying these techniques to information retrieval tasks.
-In this work, we investigate the benefits of leveraging multiple domain-specific experts and routing mechanisms in information retrieval, contrasting this approach with the traditional methods of using a single embedding model trained on a general-domain dataset or multi-task training across various domains.
-Additionally, we find that simply adapting routing techniques from generation tasks to information retrieval does not yield high performance, underscoring the importance of developing routing techniques tailored specifically for information retrieval.
+Routing techniques have also been investigated for improving generation quality in retrieval-augmented generation tasks; \citet{mallen2022not} explores routing to decide whether to use external knowledge and \citet{jeong2024adaptive} focuses on routing to choose among different retrieval approaches.
+In our work, we observe that directly adapting routing techniques from generation tasks to retrieval does not yield optimal performance.
+To address this, we introduce a routing technique specifically tailored to retrieval tasks.
+In information retrieval, \cite{Lin2023DecomposingCQ} introduces a technique that decomposes long and complex queries into sub-queries, which are then routed to specialized expert retrievers.
+Unlike our work, which employs lightweight components as experts, they rely on separate, individual expert models.
+Further, while they assign sub-queries to different experts in a rules-based manner, our method processes the entire query and applies dynamic routing.